Trout goes on 10-day disabled list with inflamed right wrist

-ANAHEIM, Calif. — Mike Trout has landed on the disabled list with an inflamed right wrist, something the Los Angeles Angels had hoped to avoid.
+ANAHEIM, Calif. — Star outfielder Mike Trout was put on the 10-day disabled list Friday because of an inflamed right wrist, a move that Los Angeles Angels had hoped to avoid.

+Manager Mike Scioscia sounded confident that Trout’s stay on the DL would not be extended beyond the minimum time.
+The Angels head out on a road trip to San Diego and Texas after the weekend.

+“We anticipate him being back when his DL is up,” Scioscia said.
+“Definitely in Texas he is going to play (Thursday), so most likely he will travel (to San Diego).
+The treatment he is getting is easy to administer.”

-The move announced Friday is retroactive to Monday, when Trout received a cortisone injection in his wrist.
-The two-time AL MVP has missed seven consecutive games, the second-longest injury absence of his big league career.
+The move was retroactive to Monday, when Trout received a cortisone injection in his wrist.
+The two-time AL MVP has missed seven consecutive games.

 Trout hasn’t played since Aug.
 1, when he hurt his wrist during a feet-first slide into third base in Tampa Bay.